 Term of appointment of director filling casual vacancy

 4.4 A director appointed by the Board to fill a vacancy ceases to be a director at the end of the unexpired portion of the term of office of the individual whose departure from office created the vacancy.

+Expulsion of a director

+4.5 A director who has not met the obligations of the role as defined in Part 6, may be terminated as a director, as determined by a majority vote from quorum on the remaining Board.

+(a) The expulsion of a director must be accompanied by a brief statement of the reasons for the proposed expulsion, record of which will be kept with the Society’s filings.

+(b) The person who is the subject of the proposed expulsion must be given an opportunity to be heard at the director’s meeting before the matter is put to a director vote.

 Part 5 – Directors’ Meetings

+Time and place of directors’ meetings

+5.1 A minimum of 12 directors’ meetings are to be held annually, at the time and place the Board determines.

 Calling directors’ meeting

-5.1 A directors’ meeting may be called by the president or by any 2 other directors.
+5.2 A directors’ meeting may be called by the president or by any 2 other directors.